hexathos/check_cve/README.md

 # hx_check_cve

 # What is hx_check_cve?
 hx_check_cve makes use of debsecan and checks all installed packages against CVE entries.
+Please note: It only supports Debian it will not work on ubuntu or other distributions that are not tracked on https://security-tracker.debian.org.

 # How do I use hx_check_cve
 Simply copy hx_check_cve into /var/lib/nagios/plugins and give it the execution file mode bit (`chmod +x /usr/lib/nagios/plugins/hx_check_cve`).
 Call it by